VA EXTENDS AGENT ORANGE EXPOSURE BENEFITS TO VETERANS WHO FLEW OR WORKED ON FAIRCHILD C-123 AIRCRAFT

 - Reserve units, Westover Air Force Base, Massachusetts, and Hanscom Field AFB, Massachusetts, 1972-1982

 - Active-duty units, Langley AFB, Virginia, 1962-1963, 1970-1973

 - Active-duty units, Tainan Air Field, Taiwan, 1969-1970

 - Active-duty units, Osan Air Base, South Korea, 1970-1973

 - Active-duty units, Clark AFB, Philippines, 1969-1970

-If you are a Veteran who may have been exposed to Agent Orange as a result of your work on Fairchild C-123 aircrafts, call one of the experienced veteran's disability attorneys at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free case evaluation.
-Gardberg & Kemmerly, P.C. serves Veterans throughout the Gulf Coast area, including, Alabama, Florida, Mississippi, and Louisiana.
+If you are a Veteran who may have been exposed to Agent Orange as a result of your work on Fairchild C-123 aircrafts, call one of the experienced veteran’s disability attorneys at Gardberg & Kemmerly, P.C.
+Attorneys at Law today at 251-343-1111 for a free case evaluation.
+Gardberg & Kemmerly, P.C.
+Attorneys at Law serves Veterans throughout the Gulf Coast area, including, Alabama, Florida, Mississippi, and Louisiana.